Your cart

 Our Testing Experience

 The first full setup happened in my bedroom.
-The Parachute Eco Mattress arrived flat rather than compressed, which already hinted at a more traditional build.
-White-glove delivery placed it on a slatted frame, then left us to poke around the surface.
-Pressing down with my hands, I felt a thin quilted top, then a quick hand-off to a dense, springy core.
-Under those circumstances, I expected a firm ride, and that impression played out during the first night.
+The Parachute Eco Mattress arrived flat rather than compressed, which fit its more traditional build.
+Delivery placed it on a slatted frame, and then we took a few minutes to feel the layers.
+The top quilting is thin, followed by a quick handoff to a dense, springy core.
+That translated into a firm ride on night one.

 I started on my back with a medium-height pillow.
-Once my body settled, the central third under my hips felt noticeably firmer than the area near my head and feet.
-That matches the zoned coil design that uses sturdier springs in the lumbar area and slightly softer ones toward the ends.
-My notes after that night read “back feels supported, zero hammock effect, shoulders fine on back.”
-When I rolled onto my side, my shoulders met more pushback, which did not surprise me for a firm, foam-free design.
+Once I settled, the middle third under my hips felt firmer than the zones near my head and feet, matching the mattress’s lumbar reinforcement.
+My note after night one: “supported, no hammock effect.”
+On my side, my shoulder met more pushback—expected for a firm, foam-free design.

-Marcus tested the mattress next in his hotter, heavier sleeper environment.
-He tends to start on his side, then drift flat on his back or stomach after an hour.
-The coil system caught his weight quickly.
-He described the first impression like this: “I hit the springs fast, but they push back evenly, not with spikes.”
-During his stomach sessions, his hips stayed level with his ribcage, which rarely happens on softer foam hybrids in our lab.
-That even platform gave his lower back a break from constant extension.
+Marcus tested it next in his warmer bedroom.
+He tends to start on his side and drift to his back or stomach.
+The coil system caught his weight fast, but it didn’t feel poky.
+His first impression: “They push back evenly, not with spikes.”
+During stomach stretches, his hips stayed level with his ribcage, which is where softer foam hybrids often fail him.

-Edge behavior mattered for them too.
-During crowded nights, Jenna often drifts toward the outer third of the bed.
-On the Eco Mattress, she never felt that sliding-off sensation common on softer foam edges.
-Sitting to tie shoes, she experienced a slight compress, then a firm wall of resistance.
-That matched what we saw when pressing along the perimeter: coils run close to the edge instead of leaving a wide foam border.
+Edge support mattered for them too.
+Jenna often drifts toward the outer third of the bed, and she didn’t get that sliding-off feeling common on softer foam edges.
+Sitting near the side caused a small dip, then a firm wall of resistance.
+We saw the same thing when pressing along the perimeter: the coil system runs close to the edge instead of relying on a wide foam border.

-Across these different homes and frames, the same pattern kept repeating.
-This Parachute mattress behaves like a firm, supportive, traditional-leaning innerspring wrapped in natural fibers.
-Back and stomach sleepers received a steady platform.
-Heavier bodies felt secure and cool.
-Petite side sleepers experienced solid spinal support, yet some of them wished for a softer top layer over the coil system.
+Across different homes and frames, the story stayed the same.
+This Parachute mattress feels like a firm, supportive, traditional-leaning innerspring wrapped in natural fibers.
+Back and stomach sleepers got a steady platform.
+Heavier bodies felt secure and cooler.
+Lighter, strict side sleepers tended to want more cushion on top.

 Pros & Cons